10 Best UNESCO World Heritage Sites in America

 Jessie Carson and Burak Lacinier gaze at the broad vista and rocky breakdowns of Thanksgiving Hall in Mammoth Cave, near the cave's Frozen Niagara area.
 Thanksgiving Hall in Mammoth Cave

-Mammoth is right – more than 400 miles of Mammoth Cave’s underground caves and passageways have been mapped and they aren’t finished yet.
-The cave has nearly every variety of cave formation, including stalagmites, stalactites, gypsum needles, giant rooms and mirabilite flowers.
+Mammoth is right—more than 400 miles of the underground caves and passageways in Mammoth Cave have been mapped, and they haven’t finished yet.
+The cave has nearly every variety of cave formation, including stalagmites, stalactites, gypsum needles, giant rooms, and mirabilite flowers.

 6. Olympic National Park, Washington